molleighH/NoSQL-Challenge/README.md

         + **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.
     + The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

-$${\color{lightblue}Use \space the \space following $$	Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.
+Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.

 Unless otherwise stated, for each question: